isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-wd-40-remove-paint.markdown

 The active agents in Malco Tru remove stains and scratches (1000-1500) in a couple of minutes without affecting the original surface of the material.
 Moreover, Malco Tru is a versatile compound that features a water-based formula, which is biodegradable and less toxic.
 ### 2. Star Brite Rust
 Star Brite is a reliable stain remover that features a unique structural formula, which is quick-acting and non-abrasive.
 The solvent comes in a portable can with a classic spray nozzle, which allows point application during paint/stain removal.
 You can use Star Brite over surfaces such as metal, fiberglass, vinyl, plastic, etc. without affecting the original cover.
-Besides, theÂ  Star Brite comes with a simple hand trigger for optional spray administration, and a stable can design.
+Besides, the  Star Brite comes with a simple hand trigger for optional spray administration, and a stable can design.
 See Also:
 [Paint Sprayer for Interior Walls](https://pestpolicy.com/best-paint-sprayer-for-interior-walls/)
 ### 3. HydroSilex Rewind